eddietheengineer/VoronDocs/setup/wiring/v2_skr14_wiring.md

 ## Initial Preparation

-* If using the TMC2209 stepper drivers, use a small par of wire cutters and remove the pin marked in purple.
+* If using the TMC2209 stepper drivers, use a small pair of wire cutters and remove the pin marked in purple.
 This is to disable sensorless homing which is not needed for the V2.

 ![](./images/v2-skr14-initial-preparation.png)